holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/04_text_analysis/text_analysis.md

 Load up the other book **from the same decade** as the one you analyzed in the previous section.

-1. Is the word `"and"` in both books?
+1. Is the word `and` in both books?
 2. For calculating the words that appear in at least one of the books (aka in **either** book):
     - What data structure should you use?
     - Draw a Venn diagram of what portion you want to select: